WikkiTang/HDLBits-Verilog-Practice/README.md

 # HDLBits-Verilog-Practice
 Trying to put my codes for HDLBits on Github.
-This is also a review for those problems.
+This is also a good way for reviewing those problems.

 HDLBits(https://hdlbits.01xz.net) is a good website for learning and reviewing verilog skill.